-Trade financing facility bears interest at 4.25% above LIBOR, which is 6.10% to 6.41% (2019: Nil) per annum at the end of the reporting period, and for maximum tenor of 90 days inclusive of suppliers' credit.
+Trade financing facility bears interest at 4.25% above LIBOR, which is 5.48% (2020: 6.10% to 6.41%) per annum in last financial year, and for maximum tenor of 90 days inclusive of suppliers' credit.
 The trade financing facility is secured by pledge on the cargo being shipped for which financing is intended to be provided and corporate guarantee from the related company.